eeWelcome to the NFB Krafters Division class proposals Page.

 It is important to be aware that there are separate class proposal forms for telephone and email classes.

-It is advisable to look at what information you will need to provide beforehand to make certain you have all your ducks in a row before beginning to fill out the form.
+It is advisable to review what information you will need to provide before you begin the process of filling out the form.

 Please note that for a telephone